 Open an interactive chat with Bash

-What should I do if cleaning the keyboard doesn't resolve the issue?
+What should you do if cleaning the keyboard does not resolve sticky or unresponsive keys?